-RAD 407 Cardiovascular/Interventional Radiology
+RAD 407 Interventional Radiology 4 weeks, Credits 3

 This course in Interventional Radiology is designed to expose students to the wide range of minimally invasive procedures performed by interventional radiologists.
 Students will actively participate in procedures as well as be involved in the pre- and post-procedure management of patients.
 By the end of the course, students will have gained an understanding of the indications, contraindications, risks and benefits of procedures as well as the role of interventional radiologists in the management of both critically ill and non-critically ill patients.
 Students will be integrated into the interventional radiology team by participating in morning rounds, procedures and clinics.
 At the end of the course, each student will give a short case presentation on one patient with a disease topic of interest.
 By the end of the course, students will have a better understanding of both the diagnostic and therapeutic capabilities of the Interventional Radiology division.
 A modified version of this course is also offered as a two-week course (RAD 487).
+Grading: Clinical Grading